davidfrantz/force/docs/source/history/vdev.rst

 - **FORCE AUX**

+  - new auxilliary program `force-info`, which replaces `force` effective immediately.
+    The new program has the same functionality, but does not hardcode the available tools.
+    Tools that are still missing the ``-i`` option are currently not listed though.
+This still needs to be done.

   - new auxilliary program `force-init`.
     This program will create a new project with reasonably named folders that can be used as a starting point for a new project with some suggestions